- Gemini Home

 Status of Submitted Programs and Observations

-The 2003B queue summary page show the current status (including Phase II) of all queue programs and indicates when data have been taken.
+The 2004B queue summary page show the current execution status (click on the active link) of all queue programs and indicates when data have been taken.